roman01la/web-components-polyfills/README.md

 # Lightweight Web Components polyfills

-`build/web-components-polyfills.min.js` lightly polyfills HTML Imports, Shadow DOM (inluding CSS selectors), `document.createElement` and `document.currentScript`.
+`build/web-components-polyfills.min.js` lightly polyfills HTML Imports, Shadow DOM (including CSS selectors), `document.createElement` and `document.currentScript`.

-With this polyfill it is possible to create lightweight and compatible (mobile & IE9+) Web Components according to W3C standards, so the code will run great in both oudated and moder browsers versions.
+With this polyfill it is possible to create lightweight and compatible (mobile & IE9+) Web Components according to W3C standards, so the code will run great in both outdated and modern browsers versions.

 ## Usage